In a nutshell

 How much do I pay?

-The level of inheritance tax your estate will pay will depend on the amount your estate is worth and the tax allowances in place at the time.
+The level of inheritance tax your estate will pay depends on the amount your estate is worth and the tax allowances in place at the time.

 The inheritance tax allowance will be £325,000 each tax year until the 5th April 2021.
 Your estate will normally pay tax on anything above that at 40%.